ideamans/go-backup-cleaner/README.md

 ### Optional Settings

-- `TimeWindow`: Time interval for file aggregation (default: 1 minute)
+- `TimeWindow`: Time interval for file aggregation (default: 5 minutes)
 - `RemoveEmptyDirs`: Whether to remove empty directories (default: true)
-- `Concurrency`: Number of parallel workers (default: runtime.NumCPU())
+- `Concurrency`: Level of concurrency (default: runtime.NumCPU())
-- `MaxConcurrency`: Maximum number of parallel workers (default: 4)
+- `MaxConcurrency`: Maximum level of concurrency (default: 4)

 #### Concurrency Settings

 The package uses parallel processing for scanning and deleting files.
 You can control the level of parallelism:

-- `Concurrency`: Specifies the desired number of parallel workers.
+- `Concurrency`: Specifies the desired level of concurrency.
 If set to 0, it defaults to the number of CPU cores.
-- `MaxConcurrency`: Limits the maximum number of parallel workers.
+- `MaxConcurrency`: Limits the maximum level of concurrency.
 Defaults to 4.
-- The actual number of workers can be obtained via `config.EffectiveWorkerCount()`, which returns `min(Concurrency, MaxConcurrency)`.
+- The actual concurrency can be obtained via `config.ActualWorkerCount()`, which returns `min(Concurrency, MaxConcurrency)`.

 The reason for limiting `MaxConcurrency` to 4:
 - Benchmarks show diminishing returns beyond 4 parallel workers
 - Disk I/O becomes the bottleneck, making excessive parallelization ineffective
 - This value provides optimal resource utilization for most systems

+#### Block Size

+The cleaner considers "block size" when calculating disk space.
+Block size refers to the minimum allocation unit used by the file system.
+When a file is stored on disk, it occupies space in multiples of the block size, even if the actual file size is smaller.
+For example:
+- A 1KB file on a file system with 4KB blocks will actually use 4KB of disk space
+- A 5KB file on the same system will use 8KB (2 blocks)

+This package accurately tracks both the file size and the actual disk space that will be freed when files are deleted, ensuring precise capacity management.

 ### Callbacks